opencurriculai/data_science_curriculum/docs/curriculum.md

 Working on machine learning for a company is usually a lot more involved than just running models inside a Jupyter notebook.

-The resources below will get you familiarized with the whole life-cyle of a machine learning system.
+The resources below will get you familiarized with the whole life-cycle of a machine learning system.
 You'll learn about formulating a problem, ingesting, labeling & cleaning data, building reusable pipelines for each step, deploying a model online and monitoring it, and much more.
 You'll gain preliminary notions about what it takes to put a model in production.
 As the field is maturing, knowing about these steps isn't optional anymore for anyone doing machine learning unless you're only doing R&D.

 **Topics covered**: